L2-Lagrange/Simple-LM1875-sound-system/README.md

   <em>Schematic:  LM1875 Single Supply Bridge-Tied-Load Schematic</em>
 </p>

 To make BTL work, we use a phase splitter.
 The phase splitter takes in one signal, and outputs the original signal as well as its inverted version.
-The plase splitter complementary outputs drive the LM1875 power amplifier stage.
+The plase splitter outputs drive the LM1875 power amplifier stage.
 This design runs from a single DC rail instead of positive and negative rails, so the phase splitter and power stage require a virtual ground.
 This design uses a buffered voltage divider to generate and distribute the virtual ground to the TL074 and LM1875 amplifiers.
 The virtual ground at half the supply voltage is what allows us to run the system with a single +24V rail.

 The power stage includes compensation capacitors in the LM1875 feedback loop (the 56pf capacitors) as well as zobel network (2.2ohm + 0.1uf on output).
 The LM1875 tends to oscillate without a zobel network so it is very important.
 The feedback capacitors do a good job of cleaning up square wave edges.